-When considering the Revenue and Rating Plan, Council needs to meet the objectives set out in the Council Plan, and as resourced through the Financial Plan.
-The Council Plan 2021-2025 was adopted in October 2021 and this plan is reviewed annually to reflect changes in Council's annual actions (Annual Action Plan).
+When considering the Revenue and Rating Plan, Council needs to meet the objectives set out in the Council Plan, and as reflected in the Financial Plan.
+The Council Plan will be adopted in October 2021 and this plan will be reviewed annually to reflect changes in Council's priorities.